stevechanieee/-3-DockerSwarm_Kubernetes/README.md

 *Source: https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/*

+To clarify the relationship between containerd, Docker, and Kubernetes, please note that Kubernetes does not interact directly with Docker.
+Rather, Kubernetes (via Kubelet) interacts with a layer entitled "Dockershim" as shown in Figure 1 below, and a lexicon primer is provided in Figure 2 below.

+### Figure 1: Kubernetes (via Kubelet) interaction with Docker (via Dockershim) and interaction with Containers (via Containerd) ###

+Kubelet -> Dockershim -> Docker -> Containerd -> Containers

+### Figure 2: Lexicon Primer ###

-The Kubelet is the primary "node agent" that runs on each node.
+* The Kubelet is the primary "node agent" that runs on each node.
 The Kubelet describes a pod, as does a PodSpec (a YAML or JSON object that describes a pod).
 The Kubelet is responsible for maintaining a set of pods, which are composed of one or more containers, on a local system.

-JavaScript Object Notation (JSON) is an open standard file format for storing and exchanging data.
+* JavaScript Object Notation (JSON) is an open standard file format for storing and exchanging data.

-YAML Ain't Markup Language (YAML) is a strict superset of JSON and is a file format for storing and exchanging data.
+* YAML Ain't Markup Language (YAML) is a strict superset of JSON and is a file format for storing and exchanging data.

-Kubernetes does not interact directly with Docker.
-Rather, Kubelet interacts with a layer entitled, "Dockershim."

-Kubelet -> Dockershim -> Docker -> Containerd -> Containers
+However, Containered (v1.0) was end-of-lifed, and in Containered (v1.1), the CRI-Containerd daemon was refactored (i.e., restructuring the internal structure of an existing body of code without altering the external behavior) to be a CRI plugin, as shown in Figure 2 below.

+### Figure 2: CRI-Containerd Refactored
-Kubelet -> CRI-Containered -> Containerd  (Containered 1.0)
+Original: Kubelet -> CRI-Containerd -> Containerd  (Containerd 1.0)

-Kubelet -> Containerd (with CRI plugin)   (Containered 1.1)
+Refactored: Kubelet -> Containerd (with CRI plugin)   (Containerd 1.1)

 Source: https://kubernetes.io/blog/2018/05/24/kubernetes-containerd-integration-goes-ga/